Mahlagha1994/MIBICI-CITIBIKE-Data-Analzing/README.md

 ```
 ---

+## 🎓 Acknowledgments

 This project was developed as part of the Data Analysis Bootcamp at [**Rahnema College**](https://rahnemacollege.com/data-science/data-analysis-bootcamp).
 Special thanks to the instructors and mentors for their guidance.